Ruben2776/PicView/.github/README.md

 Integrated color tool to quickly pick a color from the shown image.

+ > The interface can be toggled to just show the image by pressing `Alt + Z`. <br> For images with a transparent background, the background can be changed to a checkerboard background, a dark background or a white background by pressing `T`.

 Drag and drop from files Windows explorer or your browser.
 You can also hold `Ctrl` to drag currently viewed image to your file system.

-> You can Change how the application sorts through the files right from the context menu.
+You can Change how the application sorts through the files from the context menu.

 Copy `Ctrl + C`, Move `Ctrl + X`, Paste `Ctrl + V` images, file paths, web addresses or base64 images.